openharmony/third_party_llvm-project/llvm/docs/ProgrammersManual.rst

   if (DebugCounter::shouldExecute(DeleteAnInstruction))
     I->eraseFromParent();

 That's all you have to do.
-Now, using opt, you can control when this code triggers using the '``--debug-counter``' option.
-There are two counters provided, ``skip`` and ``count``.
+Now, using opt, you can control when this code triggers using the '``--debug-counter``' Options.To specify when to execute the codepath.
-``skip`` is the number of times to skip execution of the codepath.  ``count`` is the number of times, once we are done skipping, to execute the codepath.

 .. code-block:: none

-  $ opt --debug-counter=passname-delete-instruction-skip=1,passname-delete-instruction-count=2 -passname
+  $ opt --debug-counter=passname-delete-instruction=2-3 -passname

-This will skip the above code the first time we hit it, then execute it twice, then skip the rest of the executions.
+This will skip the above code the first two times we hit it, then execute it 2 times, then skip the rest of the executions.

 So if executed on the following code: